Did you know that more than 60% of candidates get rejected during assessment solely on a basis of their results in psychometric tests?

 General-Electric-style Numerical Reasoning Test Example

-For more FREE QUESTIONS similar to General Electricassessment tests, register with Graduates First and take your FREE Numerical Reasoning Test now!
+For more FREE QUESTIONS similar to General Electricassessment tests, sign up with Graduates First and take your FREE Numerical Reasoning Test now!

 General ElectricVerbal Reasoning Test